drubinstein/pokerl/content/docs/appendix/breakdown/8badges/index.md

 | **Blaine**<br>![](images/blaine.png)     | Fire     | <div align="left">-12.5% `SPECIAL`</align> boost                                    |
 | Giovanni<br>![](images/giovanni.png)       | Ground   |                                                        |

-We emphasized 5 gym leaders.
-Why?
-Because these gym leaders can be accomplished in *nearly any order*.
+We emphasized 5 gym leaders because these gym leaders can be accomplished in *nearly any order*.
 The vast majority of storyline events are gated by **Misty, Erika, and Koga** who give access to the field moves `CUT`, `STRENGTH` and `SURF` outside of battle.

 Some gym leaders require solving puzzles or removing environmental guards.